EvgeniyMukhamedjanov/liquid-ajax-cart/V3-CORE.md

 ## 8. Fully Independent Modules

 All modules are completely decoupled.
 Each module depends only on core events and core's public getters — modules never import from each other.
 Users can import only the modules they need to minimize bundle size.
-Each module auto-initializes on import (side-effect import pattern).
+Each module auto-initializes on import (side-effect import pattern).wi

-**Source structure**:
-- `_src/core/` — queue, state, events, types
-- `_src/modules/` — sections, css-classes, optimistic-ui, dom-binder, messages, controls/
-- `_src/index.ts` — full bundle entry (imports core + all modules)